meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 {% capture code_content %}make docs{% endcapture %}
 {% include code.html code=code_content %}

-You should be able to access the site at your Gitpod port `4000` .
-If you want to access it in your localhost read the [docs for port-forwrding using ssh](https://www.gitpod.io/docs/configure/workspaces/ports#local-port-forwarding-via-ssh).
+You should be able to access the site on port `4000`.
+If you want to access it in your localhost read the [docs for port-forwarding using ssh](https://www.gitpod.io/docs/configure/workspaces/ports#local-port-forwarding-via-ssh).

 ### Make Necessary Changes
 - Make changes as required by the issue you are solving